maleshchenko/MiniWeather/README.md

 - add unit tests
 - add WatchOS support
-- use recent data instead querying API all the time
+- use recent data instead of querying API all the time
 - add location map to choose user location